dotnet/AspNetCore.Docs/aspnetcore/signalr/javascript-client.md

 ### Install with npm

-If you're using Visual Studio, run `npm install` from the **Package Manager Console** while in the root folder.
-For Visual Studio Code, run the command from the **Integrated Terminal**.
+If using Visual Studio, run the following commands from **Package Manager Console** while in the root folder.
+For Visual Studio Code, run the following commands from the **Integrated Terminal**.

 ::: moniker range=">= aspnetcore-3.0"